wgross/IdentityShell/docs/example.md

 ## Getting information about the logged in User

 OpenId defines an endoint to retrieve information about the logged in user.
-To prepare this teh default open id scopes 'openid' and 'profile' have to present in as an identity resource.
+To prepare this the default open id scopes 'openid' and 'profile' have to present in as an identity resource.
 Thes ecan be creates directly from the identit serves model:
 ```powershell
 PS> [IdentityServer4.Models.IdentityResources+OpenId]::new() | Set-IdentityResource